 There are already over 1 billion Assistant-enabled devices — including smartphones, smart speakers, headphones, TVs, smartwatches, smart home appliances, and more.
 Every day brings news of even more devices being released.
 Integrating with Google assistant means your business will be there to assist your customers whenever and wherever they need it.

-Ordering products, finding stores, scheduling appointments, giving instructions, accessing content — this is only a fraction of what can be done with Google Assistant.
+Ordering products, finding stores, scheduling appointments, giving instructions, accessing content — this is only a fraction of what can be done with speech recognition software.
 Whatever the focus of your business is, I am certain that Google Assistant can help you boost it in a way you might not have thought of yet.
 Below, I will give you plenty of examples of this but first, I will briefly explain how you can write your own Google Assistant extension.

 Actions on Google – Cloud platform of the future